 - Nightlife in Addis Ababa is very much alive, especially in the central areas.
 This does not mean the city is perfect.
 You might come across problems.
 It is safer to go out in pairs or in groups.

 - Use bank for a currency change.
-Don’t trust anyone with your money.
+When you are traveling to Ethiopia, please don’t trust anyone with your money.
 You are responsible.

-- Don’t leave your stuff around.
+- Traveling to Ethiopia or any city, don’t leave your stuff around.
 There might be some vultures waiting around.

 - Protect your health by drinking responsibly.
 Diseases in the third world may not be higher than the rest of the world in numbers.
 But there is obviously a high rate of transmission due to lack of knowledge.